autonome/peek/README.md

 - collect microformats, metadata, events
 - web page w/ some locations as an input to a map (creates overlay) "map this page"
 - be able to see where a book/etc recommendation came from
+- save a tweet, with URL / image / relevant text, but not whole page webrecorder style

 ## Roadmap